Essential Care Tips for Your Pregnant Mini Goldendoodle Mothers.

 Create a Comfortable Whelping Area

 First up, creating a comfortable whelping area.
-Think of it like a cozy puppy nursery.
+Think of it like a cosy puppy nursery.
 You’ll want:

 Make sure it’s in a quiet spot where your dog feels safe.
 Let her get used to it before the big day.